srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     12/9/2019 5:47:01 PM > Sending message: {"temperature":26.628804161040485,"humidity":68.09610794675355,"pressure":1014.6454375411363,"latitude":40.093269544242695,"longitude":-98.22227128174003}
     ```

-1. If necessary, log in to your Azure portal using your Azure account credentials.

-    If you have more than one Azure account, be sure that you are logged in with the account that is tied to the subscription that you will be using for this course.

-1. On your Resource group tile, click **AZ-220-HUB-{YOUR-ID}** to navigate to the Azure IoT Hub.

-1. On the **IoT Hub** blade, click the **IoT devices** link under the **Explorers** section.
+    Keep the simulated device running for the next task.

+### Task 2: Change the device configuration through its twin

-1. On the **IoT devices** pane, the `simulated-devices` **Device ID** will now display in the list of devices registered within the Azure IoT Hub.
-This registration was created by the automatic enrollment of the Device Provisioning Service (DPS) when the Simulated Device connected the first time.
+With the simulated device running, the `telemetryDelay` configuration can be updated by editing the device twin Desired State within Azure IoT Hub.
+This can be done by configuring the Device in the Azure IoT Hub within the Azure portal.

-1. Click on the **simulated-devices** Device ID in the list.
+1. Open the **Azure Portal** if it is not already open, and navigate to your **Azure IoT Hub** service.

+2. On the IoT Hub blade, on the left side of the blade, under the **Explorers** section, click on **IoT devices**.

+3. Within the list of IoT devices, click on the **Device ID** (likely **simulated-device1**) for the Simulated Device.

+    > [!IMPORTANT] Make sure you select the device from this lab.

-1. On the device details pane, click the **Device Twin** button at the top.
+1. On the device blade, click the **Device Twin** button at the top of the blade.

-1. The **Device twin** pane displays the JSON for the Device Twin state for the **simulated-devices** Device ID.
+    Within the **Device twin** blade, there is an editor with the full JSON for the device twin.
+This enables you to view and/or edit the device twin state directly within the Azure portal.

 1. Locate the `properties.desired` node within the Device Twin JSON.
 Add, or update if it already exists, the `telemetryDelay` property to have the value of `"2"`.
-This will update the `telemetryDelay` of the Simulated Device to send sensor telemetry every **2 seconds**.
+This will update the `telemetryDelay` of the simulated device to send sensor telemetry every **2 seconds**.

-    The resulting JSON for this section of the Device Twin Desired Properties will look similar to the following:
+    The resulting JSON for this section of the device twin desired properties will look similar to the following:

     ```json
     "properties": {